substrate-system/.github/profile/README.md

 * [HTML Web Components](https://gomakethings.com/html-web-components/)
 * [Let's create a Web Component from scratch!](https://gomakethings.com/lets-create-a-web-component-from-scratch/)

+## Conventions

-## SSR
+### SSR

 To keep server-side rendering easy, an isomorphic file is exposed at `/html`.
-This file exposes a single function, `html`, that takes attributes as an object and returns a string of HTML.
+This file exposes a single function that takes attributes as an object and returns a string of HTML.

 The frontend component uses this to render itself in the